In many of the Genesis child themes the built-in breadcrumbs use the

-In many of the Genesis child themes the built-in breadcrumbs use the genesis_before_loop hook.
+genesis_before_loop hook.
 Depending on the type of child theme you are building what if you wanted the breadcrumbs to span full width instead?
-This is how I achieved it when I built the Malcolm child theme.
+This is how I achieved it when I built the Malcolm child theme.//* Reposition the breadcrumbs remove_action( 'genesis_before_loop', 'genesis_do_breadcrumbs' ); add_action( 'genesis_after_header', 'genesis_do_breadcrumbs' );

-In the code block above (which is added to the child theme’s functions.php file) I unhooked the breadcrumbs function from the genesis_before_loop hook and added it to the genesis_after_headerhook.
+functions.php file) I unhooked the breadcrumbs function from the genesis_before_loop hook and added it to the genesis_after_headerhook.
 This caused the breadcrumbs to span the full width of the site.

 Next, I added a wrapper as seen in the code block below. (also added to functions.php)